Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics

-where each Gaussian distribution is centered at the observed or predicted state, respectively; the covariance matrix $\boldsymbol{\Sigma}$ determines the granularity of the spatial resolution.
+where each Gaussian distribution is centered at an observed or predicted state, respectively; the covariance matrix $\boldsymbol{\Sigma}$ determines the granularity of the spatial resolution.
 We set $\boldsymbol{\Sigma} = \mathbf{I}$ here, following the setting in Ref.~\onlinecite{Hess2023GeneralizedTF}.
-The Kullback-Leibler (KL) divergence is then estimated using Monte Carlo approximation:
+The Kullback-Leibler (KL) divergence is then estimated using a Monte Carlo approximation:

-where $n$ Monte Carlo samples $\boldsymbol{u}(i)$ are drawn from the GMM-approximated ground truth density $\hat{p}(\boldsymbol{u})$.
-To ensure that the measure is evaluated according to the system's attractor rather than transient dynamics, we discard the first $25 \%$ of time steps in both the observed and predicted sequences to obtain sequences of length $T$ for evaluation.